shaike1/ha-mcp-bridge-backup/README.md

 - "Show me all my lights"
 - "Turn on the living room lights"
 - "What's the status of my Home Assistant?"

+## 🔐 Security Notes

+- Never commit API keys or passwords to the repository
+- Use environment variables for all sensitive configuration
+- Generate strong API keys: `openssl rand -hex 32`
+- Keep your `.env` file secure and never share it

 ## 🤝 Contributing